 When selecting an environmental firm that meets your needs, you should have an internal checklist to satisfy before awarding the contract.
 Important qualities in a firm include experience, qualifications, licensing, resource availability and cost.
 Many companies share the same experience, qualifications, resources and licensing, but vary in cost.
 So is choosing the lowest cost provider the key driver in the final selection process?
 Is a response to an environmental condition truly a cost or is it an investment?

 Here's why hiring the cheapest environmental firm may end up costing you more in the long run:

 Low-Cost Firms Provide a Smaller Return

-Handex Consulting & Remediation, LLC is a full turnkey environmental solutions provider where our clients’ needs and expectations mirror HCR’s expectations.
-From the science behind the approach to the business economics, HCR will solve your problems and provide the return on your investment.
+Handex Consulting & Remediation, LLC is a full turnkey environmental solutions provider where our clients’ needs and expectations mirror Handex’s expectations.
+From the science behind the approach to the business economics, Handex will solve your problems and provide the return on your investment.
 We enter contracts and engagements as a partner and explore alternate funding options.
 We deliver answers and solve problems.
-The HCR team will expedite a solution within budget and on time.
+The Handex team will expedite a solution within budget and on time.